-Call the ENT office at 937-641-4647, option 3 if your child has any of the following:
+Call the ENT office if your child has any of the following:

 - Fever over 102°F

 - Nausea/vomiting that continues past the first day after surgery

 - Unable to drink

 - Urine is dark

 This handout is for general information only and should not be considered complete.
 For more specific information, please ask your child's health care provider.
 You can also call the Pediatric ENT team at 937-641-4647.